shajeshsharma/modelviz/README.md

 # modelviz
-## This package allows the user to interactively visualiize tellurium simulations.
+## This package allows interactive visualization of tellurium simulations